weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

         gliderlabs/alpine nc -p 4000 -ll -e echo 'Hello, Weave!'
 ~~~

-The second containerized app is called `pinger`, and you will launch that app in interactive mode using the `-ti` flag.
-The `-ti` flag allows you to type and run simple commands in the Docker container.
+The second containerized app is called `pinger`.
+You will launch that app in interactive mode using the `-ti` flag.
+The `-ti` flag allows you to type and run simple commands within a Docker container.

 ~~~bash
 docker run --name=pinger -ti \